bradygaster/Contoso.Monitoring/docs/05-temperature-worker-service.md

 ![Dashboard - top level](media/11-dashboard.png)

-Note the "total activatiosn" area in the top-left quadrant of the dashboard.
+Note the "total activations" area in the top-left quadrant of the dashboard.
 Click that, and you'll see the grains that have been activated in the silo.

 ![Dashboard - grain level](media/12-dashboard.png)